 Ultimately, crypto functions less like a currency and more like a modern religion, preying on emotion rather than real-world utility.

-• The Institutions: Just as temples and churches rely on donations, crypto exchanges rely on transaction fees.
+• The Institutions: Just as temples rely on donations, exchanges rely on transaction fees.

-• The Priesthood: Early adopters and "influencers" act as religious leaders, accumulating immense wealth while preaching to the masses.
+• The Priesthood: Influencers act as religious leaders, accumulating wealth while preaching to the masses.

-• The Sacrifice: Followers are encouraged to "HODL" (hold on for dear life) and sacrifice their savings for a promised future reward that may never come.
+• The Sacrifice: Followers are encouraged to "HODL" and sacrifice their savings for a promised future reward.

 The Final Verdict